-Tap \otimes on the screen or press the Flight Pause button to pause the Point of Interest mode.
+Tap $\otimes$ on the screen or press the Flight Pause button to pause the Point of Interest mode.
 Press and hold on the Flight Pause button to exit Point of Interest mode.

 - The aircraft brakes and hovers in place once an obstacle is detected during POI. - If the aircraft nose is aimed towards the Point of Interest during flight, the aircraft may not be able to avoid obstacles.
-Use Point of Interest in a wide open area.
+Use Point of Interest in a wide open area. - Note that the Lateral Vision Systems are enabled in POI 2.0 (when using firmware v01.00.02.00 or above).